 Several other career councils were also formed in some other states across Nigeria, and in 1967, the careers council of Ibadan, Lagos, Enugu, Kano, and Kaduna formed the Nigeria Careers Council but their activities were forestalled by the Civil War.

 On the 15th of November 1975, 8 years after the formation of the Nigeria Careers Council, the Counselling Association of Nigeria (then CAN) was launched to be the body responsible for the welfare of all career masters and guidance counsellors in Nigeria.

-The first president of CASSON was Dr. Olu Makinde.
-The association had 49 members then but has since grown to over 5,000 members.
+At establishment, the association had 49 members but has since grown to over 5,000 members.
 At the 16th Annual General Meeting held at Bayero University, Kano from the 17th to 21st of August 1992, the acronym for Counselling Association of Nigeria was changed from CAN to CASSON because it was conflicting with the Christian Association of Nigeria also CAN.